To the official DCGS Web Site.

 This web site is here to provide the public with information about our society and its activities, as well as information about events and activities in the County.
 We also would like to encourage you to join our society, and especially so, if your family tree has connections to Douglas County or its predecessor, Campbell County.

 Our web site first went live in May of 1998, hosted by member Larry Noles (an AT&T employee), using his personal space on the AT&T Worldnet site.
 Larry served as Web Master until Carole Gregory took over in 2002.
 Carole served until Tom Rogers took over in 2003.
-Tom served until Chuck Jackson (the current Web Master) took over in 2010.
+Tom served until Chuck Jackson (the current ) took over in 2010.

 We hope to encourage you to get involved with your own genealogy.
 It would really be best to get started while you are still young and energetic, before all the people who actually know (the elders of your family) are gone forever.